LuMiSxh/Tosho/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-**Tosho** is a high-performance, async manga aggregation library that provides a unified interface for searching and retrieving manga content from multiple sources.
+**Tosho** is a high-performance, async manga aggregation library that provides a unified interface for searching and downloading manga content from multiple sources.
 Built with Rust's async/await and designed for speed, reliability, and ease of use.

 > **Note**: This project is currently in development and not yet ready for production use.